 5 key nutrients and how to get enough of them

-In a society that’s become so focused on losing weight, it’s second nature for many people to check nutrition labels for a single number: calories.
+In a society where weight is often a focus, it’s common for many people to check nutrition labels for a single number: calories.
 And while calorie counts can be important, they don’t tell the whole story about the healthfulness of a food.
 Nutrition labels offer plenty more information about fat, protein, sodium, sugar, vitamins, and minerals.

 Here’s what you should be looking for when putting together your eating plan.